SnowSzn/rgss-db-cli/README.md

 The path needs to be the data folder where all binary database files are stored, otherwise the app won't work.

-This will open the application's menu where you can manually perform the desired actions:
+This will open the application's menu where you can manually perform the desired action.

-- **Export**: Exports all RPG Maker binary database files into human-readable data files:
-  - YAML
-  - JSON
-- **Import**: Creates new RPG Maker binary files from previously exported files.

 The application has a number of options that allow you to customize the behavior and output of the application, you can check more about this below.